 Investors who were too exposed to a single market saw their portfolios evaporate almost overnight.

-We’re in another era of uncertainty… and yet too many investors are still too heavily concentrated in the U.S. market.
+We’re entering into another era of uncertainty… and yet too many investors are still too heavily concentrated in the U.S. market.

 My preferred investment class and means of achieving diversification is global property ownership.